User Resources

 • You need to register as an APS user and submit a proposal in order to apply for ChemMatCARS beamtime.

-• Following beamtime allocation process, you will be contacted and informed if beamtime has been allocated for your proposal.
+• Following the beamtime allocation process, you will be contacted and informed if beamtime has been allocated for your proposal.

 • If beamtime has been allocated, ChemMatCARS staff will contact you about scheduling your beamtime.